Finance & Accounting Field Operations Security Asset-Based Lending

 Results and Impact

-The most significant outcome was the establishment of a consistent, firm-wide security standard that did not exist before.
-Every consultant, on every engagement, is now connecting through the same encrypted tunnel — regardless of what network they happen to be on.
-The uneven, consultant-by-consultant security posture was replaced with a uniform policy that the firm can document and defend.
+The most significant outcome was the establishment of a consistent, global security standard across ABLC's entire examiner team.
+Every consultant — whether working in a US bank's back office or on an international engagement in Ireland, Australia, or the Caribbean — now connects through the same AES-256-GCM encrypted tunnel.
+The uneven, engagement-by-engagement security posture was replaced with a uniform policy that ABLC can document and defend to every lender client they serve.

-For the firm's leadership, the ability to tell lender clients that all field work is conducted over AES-256-GCM encrypted connections with a verified zero-logs VPN is a meaningful differentiator.
-In a business built on trust and confidentiality, demonstrating a proactive and documented approach to data security strengthens the firm's credibility as a trusted partner to the financial institutions it serves.
+For ABLC's leadership, the ability to tell clients like JP Morgan and City National Bank that all field work — across every country and every network — is conducted over AES-256-GCM encrypted connections with a verified zero-logs VPN is a meaningful differentiator.
+In a business built on confidentiality and trust, a documented security posture strengthens ABLC's credibility as the partner of choice for the world's leading lending institutions.

 The Web Shield layer added active threat protection that had not previously existed for field teams.
 Consultants working from client sites and hotel networks are now protected against the phishing and malware infrastructure that is increasingly used to target professionals handling sensitive financial data.